The Elders are honored to introduce you to our new Lead Pastor, Pastor Benjamin Overby.

 In considering the move to Long Beach, Pastor Ben has a kindred heart for legacy of Bethany’s strong theological foundations and its commitment to preaching God’s Word.
 He is excited about the church’s diversity and the potential for reaching the diverse community of Long Beach.
 His own heart for missions is drawn to Bethany’s longstanding support of local and global missions.
 Pastor Ben looks forward to working alongside the leadership of the Elder Board and the strong team of staff already serving God by serving the Bethany family.
 On another note, Pastor Ben and the whole family are very excited at the proposition of enjoying California weather, since Austin has seen 100+ degree temperatures regularly for most of the summer.

 Please pray for Pastor Ben, his wife Kcathy, and their boys Drew, Micah, and Eli.
-Pray that God would give them continued clarity and discernment.
-Pray for them to be wise and full of grace as they consider this big transition from Texas to California.
+Pray that God would give provision and peace as they make this big transition from Texas to California.
 Pray for their sons to continue to see God’s good plan and the blessing that comes in following God’s calling and leading.

 Hear Pastor Ben's Heart for Ministry